 Healing begins in the gut and fiber is vital for maintaining a healthy gut.
 It starts by supporting the healthy bacteria that help you in more ways than we fully appreciate.

 High fiber intake has been shown to decrease risk of several types of cancer, heart disease, brain disease, mood disorders, metabolic disorders, inflammatory conditions, and obviously digestive disorders.

 Dietary fiber comes from plant based foods, especially whole grains, vegetables, fruits, nuts, beans, and legumes.
 While it’s best to get dietary fiber from these plant sources, it’s estimated that fewer than 5% of the population is getting enough fiber every day, even when using fortified processed foods and supplements.

-Supplementing Fiber is a great way to make sure your body gets what it needs every day, but you need to be careful and read labels because many fortified processed foods and supplements contain very little fiber and instead have a lot of added refined sugars or other unhealthy ingredients.
+Supplementing prebiotic fiber is a great way to make sure your body gets what it needs every day and promote digestive health, but you need to be careful and read labels because many fortified processed foods and supplements contain very little fiber and instead have a lot of added refined sugars or other unhealthy ingredients.

 Who’s not getting enough magnesium?

 Deficiency is extremely common across many populations but you may have increased risk if you take a lot of medications, supplement calcium, or have chronic medical conditions including heart disease, high blood pressure, diabetes, or neurological disorders.

 There are a lot of things that can impact how well your body absorbs magnesium or how quickly it is excreting magnesium – but just know that even without those concerns many people are still deficient strictly because of inadequate dietary intake.